liferay/liferay-docs/userGuide/en/chapters/14-liferay-marketplace.markdown

 to the full path to your container's auto deploy folder from the root of your file system.
 When you are finished, click the *Save* button at the bottom of the form.
 The setting will now take effect without your having to restart your container.
-Note the setting in the control panel overrides the setting in the properties file.
+Note the setting in the Control Panel overrides the setting in the properties file.

 If you are having hot deploy trouble in Liferay versions 4.3.5 and greater, it